Home Compare PNR vs SUN.SW

 Pentair vs Sulzer: Which Stock Looks Stronger in 2026?

-Sulzer holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Sulzer holds the cleaner structural position, with the lead spread across stability and profitability.
+Pentair still leads on growth and valuation, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (PNR: S&P 500, SUN.SW: STOXX 600).